neondatabase/website/content/docs/introduction/billing.md

 - **Written data**: The amount of data written from compute to storage.
 - **Data transfer**: The amount of data transferred out of Neon.

-The following sections provide a detailed explanation of each metric and the billing rate for each metrics.
+The following sections provide a detailed explanation of each metric and billing rates.
 Billing in Neon is account-based.

 <Admonition type="note">
 The **Project storage**, **Written data**, and **Data transfer** billing metrics are calculated in gibibytes (GiB), otherwise known as binary gigabytes.
 One gibibyte equals 2<sup>30</sup> or 1,073,741,824 bytes.